 The new way we work

-Marketing content is everywhere you look but it has now become expected with customers expecting information at their fingertips.
-As customer comfort levels with information overload increases, so does their demand for high quality content.
-This is now required to meet brand trust.
-Customers continue to self-educate and are more and more adept at finding information they need via the internet.
+With the advent of social media and the rise of mobile devices, consumers are now literate in cutting through marketing speak and interested in engaging with brands that they feel are speaking to them as individuals.
+What this means for brands is that producing generic content is no longer going to cut it.
+In order to stand out and really connect with consumers, brands need to start producing content that is personalized and relevant to each individual viewer.
+Moreover, Customers continue to self-educate and are more and more adept at finding the information they need via the internet.
 The challenge for marketing teams will be the building of a strong platform for their brand so that the content created allows self-starting customers to start their in-depth research from their site and in turn, trust for brands will grow.
 We predict a solid growth in roles requiring content creation for many years to come.

 Data and technology focus